Do you ever feel like you can only learn things the hard way?

 Present Your Financial Philosophies to Each Other Separately

 Mind you – our conversations don’t normally go this way.
 We usually love to exchange ideas and learn from each other.
-But as 30 year olds who’ve already had years to form our financial plans on our own, it was harder to come together than we imagined.
+But as 30-year-olds who’ve already had years to form our financial plans on our own, it was harder to come together than we imagined.

 The next week, do the same with your spouse’s financial philosophy and give him or her the same amount of time and contemplation that he or she gave to you.
 After another week, it’s time to convene again.

 Yes, three meetings to even find a middle ground sounds like a lot.
 But coming together on a financial plan simply can’t happen overnight for most couples.
-Take the time early on to thoroughly discuss and you’ll be better prepared for smooth sailing for the rest of your lives.
+Take the time early on to thoroughly discuss, and you’ll be better prepared for smooth sailing for the rest of your lives.

 Decide on a Strategy

-You may have had an idea for what you’d want before you got married, but these talks may end up taking you in a different direction.
+You may have had an idea of what you’d want before you got married, but these talks may end up taking you in a different direction.
 So keep an open mind and choose the plan that’s most logical – not what sounds the best.

-Deciding to budget jointly means means you’ll combine your individual funds into a brand new bank account with both of your names on it and use that only moving forward.
+Deciding to budget jointly means you’ll combine your individual funds into a brand new bank account with both of your names on it and use that only moving forward.

-In order to keep things streamlined, you will want to appoint someone to either be in charge of balancing the budget and pay the bills or split the tasks.
+In order to keep things streamlined, you will want to appoint someone to either be in charge of balancing the budget and paying the bills or split the tasks.

 The key is to stay on top of what your task is.
-Who’s going to pay the mortgage and who’s going to make sure you’re saving for education and retirement?
+Who’s going to pay the mortgage, and who’s going to make sure you’re saving for education and retirement?

-As long as you have a plan that you both can stick to for reaching your goals then separate accounts should not be a hindrance.
+As long as you have a plan that you both can stick to for reaching your goals, then separate accounts should not be a hindrance.

-You are a family now and need to plan and achieve your financial goals together so full disclosure is a must if you’re going to do separate accounts.
+You are a family now and need to plan and achieve your financial goals together, so full disclosure is a must if you’re going to do separate accounts.

 You should also include information such as how to access these accounts, due dates, and how to make payments in case there’s an emergency and one of you has to take care of it.

-Joint and Separate Accounts:
+Joint and Separate Accounts

 Finally, you could try joint and separate accounts.
 What you manage jointly and keep separate is up to you.
-You might find that you like paying large bills like a mortgage together and smaller incidentals like coffee and entertainment separate.
+You might find that you like paying large bills like a mortgage together and smaller incidentals like coffee and entertainment separately.

 However, just like with keeping separate accounts, this will only work if you’re still working together on reaching your goals as a family.
 Practice full disclosure and grant each other access to your accounts so one of you can step in and make payments or deposit funds in case of an emergency.

-If you’re not sure which method you want to go with I would recommend an online bank like Capital One 360.
+If you’re not sure which method you want to go with, I would recommend an online bank like Capital One 360.
 You get an incredibly flexible set of online accounts.
-You could have two individual checking accounts, one main saving account, and several sub-accounts all under the same login.
+You could have two individual checking accounts, one main savings account, and several sub-accounts all under the same login.

 Ultimately, Matt and I have decided to try the joint and separate method.
-We found that being on our own for nearly ten years before meeting and getting married made it quite challenging to completely give up the methods we’ve developed to keep our finances in order.
+We found that being on our own for nearly ten years before meeting and getting married made it quite challenging to completely give up the methods we’d developed to keep our finances in order.